Terreii/andromeda-viewer/docs/index.md

 - You will get a understanding of the UI in its [documentation](./ui.html)!

+- For the data layout in hoodie visit the [synchronizing documentation](./synchronizing.html)!

 ## How to get started

 If you would like to use the viewer or help developing it, you need to run it yourself.